IgniteUI/igniteui-docfx/en/components/accordion.md

 ---
 title: Angular Accordion Component - Ignite UI for Angular
-_description: With Ignite UI for Angular Tree component, you can display hierarchical data in a tree-view structure, customize nodes easily and load data on demand.
+_description: With Ignite UI for Angular Accordion component, you can display a collection of vertically collapsible expansion panels.
 Try for FREE
-_keywords: angular tree, angular tree component, ignite ui for angular, UI controls, infragistics
+_keywords: angular accordion, angular accordion component, angular accordion example, ignite ui for angular, UI controls, infragistics
 ---

 # Angular Accordion Component Overview

-The Angular Accordion Components is a collection vertically collapsible of igx-expansion panels.
+The Angular Accordion Components is a collection of vertically collapsible igx-expansion panels.
 Its primary purpose it to provide users with data and the ability to drill into it in a compact manner, using progressive disclosure.
 It also provides two expansion modes, templating, built in keyboard navigation, option for nested accordions and more.

 ## Angular Accordion Example
 In this basic Angular Accordion example, you can see how to define an igx-accrodion and its expansion panels.
 The sample also demonstrates the two types of expansion behavior.
-The switch button toggled the singleBranchExpand option to either set single or multiple branches to be expanded at a time.
+The switch button toggles the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) option to either set single or multiple branches to be expanded at a time.

 <code-view style="height:550px"
            data-demos-base-url="{environment:demosBaseUrl}"